orstavik/JoiComponents/book/Proposal_Var.md

 The `<VAR>` element is a unification of the `<TEMPLATE>` and `<SLOT>` elements.

+Todo In the flattened DOM the `<VAR>` node would be converted into a #documentFragment.
+     Assigned nodes would be attached to it.

 ## Motivation

 1. Only process `slotchange` events inside the custom element whose `shadowRoot` contain the slot.